ujemd/ujemd.github.io/_pages/about.md

 - Erasmus Mundus Joint Master Degree Scholarship 2018-2020: Selected among worldwide applicants to be part of an intercultural cohort and carry out fully-funded graduate studies in three European universities.
 - Meritorious Honor Distinction of Undergraduate Thesis
-- Xaverian Academic Merit Award 2017: Best graduating electronics engineering student
+- Xaverian Academic Merit Award: Best graduating electronics engineering student
 - ICASSP 2017 travel grant and lecture presentation: About _Statistics of Natural Fused Image Distortions_ in New Orleans, USA
-- DAAD "Young Engineers" Scholarship 2014-2015: Selected as one of the 6 best students of the Engineering Faculty of the Pontificia Universidad Javeriana for an all inclusive exchange program in Germany
+- DAAD "Young Engineers" Scholarship 2014-2015: Selected as one of the 6 best students of the Engineering Faculty of the Pontificia Universidad Javeriana for a fully funded exchange program in Germany